 To obtain your Panama driver’s license:

-- Make an appointment online, bring your valid U.S. driver’s license and a copy of both sides to the American Citizen Services (ACS) section.
+- Make an appointment online, bring your valid U.S. driver’s license and a copy of both sides to the American Citizen Services (ACS) section and request an affidavit.
+A standard form is available at the ACS Unit.
 Licenses that are expired will not be accepted by the Panamanian Authorities.
-The fee for this notarial service is $50.
+The fee for this notarial service is $50 for each signature of the Consular Officer.
+The current service requires taking an oath on an affidavit and certifying a true copy of the driver’s license.
+The service is $50 per signature, which means that the total service costs $100.
 Consular regulations require us to charge $1.00 each for photocopies we have to make in connection with affidavits.

 - Take your valid U.S. license and notarized documents to the Ministry of Foreign Affairs for certification.
 The MFA is located at: Plaza Sun Tower on Avenida Ricardo J. Alfaro (Tumba Muerto) by the National Bank of Panama.
 Telephone number: 511-4045 or 511-4046.

 - Obtain proof of your blood type, if your driver’s license does not include that information.
 You must visit a lab certified by ATTT .